Dream, Girl—Dream Big

-Dream, Girl reminds me of something that I sometimes have a hard time holding on to: Where there is a lack of role models, a lack of representation, a lack of diversity, it is not due to a lack of talent or ability—it is a symptom indicating the sickness that occurs when an entire group of people have been severely underrated.
+Dream, Girl reminds me of something that I sometimes have a hard time holding on to: Where there is a lack of role models, a lack of representation, a lack of diversity, it is not due to a lack of talent or ability.
+Instead, it is a symptom indicating the sickness that occurs when an entire group of people have been severely underrated.
 That’s when we all lose.

+They talk about personal sexual harassment experiences in the workplace.
 The kinds of things you feel in your stomach or in the heat of your face, but often hide because you don’t want to sound like you’re making excuses.
 The things that, deep down, you’re still not even sure are real; if you’re allowed to feel violated or if you’re just being “sensitive,” not “tough enough.”
 If maybe this discomfort means you aren’t cut out for this.

-They also talk about the deep pangs of being ignored, those moments when you feel invisible but can’t prove it—the times when you feel so deeply unimportant in a room, even though you’ve worked really hard to be there.
+They also talk about the deep pangs of being ignored.
+Those moments when you feel invisible but can’t prove it.
+The times when you feel so deeply unimportant in a room, even though you’ve worked really hard to be there.
 The moments when you feel small and wonder if maybe you really are.
 They talk about the moments where eyes won’t meet yours in a way that screams “you don’t belong here.”

-Annie Wang of Servol talks about how when some businesspeople come up to her and her male co-founder at events and ask a technical question, they always look to him to answer.
+Wang talks about how when some businesspeople come up to her and her male co-founder at events and ask a technical question, they always look to him to answer.
 When she answers, because she is the more technical one in the partnership, they still look to him, waiting for his response as the final say, the “real” expert.
 She talks about the small details, too, how they don’t even turn toward her when she speaks.
 They continue to face him.
 The angles of bodies that communicate worth, things you often feel in your stomach before you ever catch them with your eyes.